technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 1/Lab 1 - Build a declarative agent for Microsoft 365 Copilot using Teams Toolkit.md

 ### Task 1: Update icons and manifests

 1. First, we will replace the logo.
-We will replace the image color.png in the project with a new ont.
+We will replace the image **color.png** in the project with a new one.
 Copy the image **color.png** located in **C:\LabFiles** and replace the image of same name in the folder **appPackage** in your root project(The path should be **C:\Users\Student\TeamsApps\Geo Locator Game\appPackage**).

     ![](./media/image21.png)